 Here we come up against a remarkable and characteristic phenomenon in philosophical investigation: the difficulty — I might say — is not that of finding the solution but rather that of recognising as the solution something that looks as if it were only a preliminary.

 And, finally, the words he should have had written on his gravestone.
-The most beautiful three words ever written by an intellectual.

 Don’t think: Look!